What is Low-Code | Low-Code Guide

 The Raspberry Pi makes an excellent choice because it’s cheap and comes with a built-in Wi-Fi antenna and network cable (ethernet) port.
 This makes it an inexpensive device that can provide a conditioned Wi-Fi network, which throttles access to the rest of the Internet.

-To use this system, we connect the device which we want to test our app on to the Wi-Fi network provided by our emulator (the Raspberry Pi).
+To use this system, we connect the device that we want to test our app on to the Wi-Fi network provided by our emulator (the Raspberry Pi).
 We configure the emulator for the desired network conditions, and simulate slow connection conditions that affect all devices in its Wi-Fi network.

 Getting a Raspberry Pi is easy.
 To turn it into a network emulation device, you can use the same scripts we do, which we made available on GitHub.